 Yes.
 SPIRITGEAR is a part of a series.
 The ALLAHMODE series.
 ALLAHMODE series is like my STARWARS.
 I felt like it was time to put out some action figures yknow?
 Creating the ALLAHMODE series has been a process of discovery— Locking into my sound, figuring out what matters to me, and different ways to communicate the same idea.
 I surprise myself all the time.
 SG is like a 3D expansion pack.
 Honestly, the ALLAHMODE series originally started as one musical project— a three-song EP.
-The goal of ALLAHMODE (EP) was to provide people with an amuse bouche that gave an idea of how adaptive/versatile and soulful my music is.
+The goal of ALLAHMODE (EP) was to provide people with an amuse-bouche that gave an idea of how adaptive/versatile and soulful my music is.
 The goal has always been to make things with a spirit of aspiration and luxury.
 For SG being a fashion line— I fell in love with fashion around the same time I fell in love with music and put in a substantial amount of time and dedication to fashion.
-With an understanding of the climate of fashion for the past forty years, I believe its important I, and more people who look like me, are participating in the production/creation/sale of it.
+With an understanding of the climate of fashion for the past forty years, I believe it’s important I, and more people who look like me, are participating in the production/creation/sale of it.

 How did you first get started in music?

 I’ve always been in love with music.
-Since a child I heard my mother sing hymns.
+Since a child, I heard my mother sing hymns.
 My older sister is also a great singer.
 One of my older brothers wrote my first rap in preschool.
 Two of my older brothers were professional hip hop artists.
-Since a kid I always had an intense curiosity and fascination with how hundreds (if not millions) of individual things come together to create a record.
+Since a kid, I always had an intense curiosity and fascination with how hundreds (if not millions) of individual things come together to create a record.
 I love it.
 Music is in my blood.

 Tell us more GOD HAS NO EDGE Records LLC.
 What inspired you to create your own independent record label?

 GHNER came about as a miracle project.
 Originally, I was signed to another label.
 I signed my first contract at Thirteen-years-old.
 However, due to unforeseen/unfortunate events, all prior arrangements fell through.
 At that point, I took it upon myself to make sure I could be the artist I wanted to be— without limits.
 Hence the name— GOD HAS NO EDGE… Additionally, that phrase came from a series of songs I produced, while in high school, called GOD KNOWLEDGE.
-I fell in love with that phrase so much, I made a tumblr, in 2010, and that was the name of the page.
+I fell in love with that phrase so much, I made a Tumblr, in 2010, and that was the name of the page.
 The goal was to create a platform for things I believe are of god-caliber.
 Cleanliness is godliness.
 That was the ethos of GHNER from the creative side.
 From the business side, my first introduction to “independent record labels” was actually through my older brothers’ label, KINGS OF THIEVES ENT.
 I was heavily inspired by their ability.
-They created a rap-group, duo, called UNFITTED where they stood as the artists for the label.
-Wearing many hats, they did everything legit; The branding, marketing, persistence, the professionalism.
+They created a rap-group, a duo, called UNFITTED where they stood as the artists for the label.
+Wearing many hats, they did everything legit; branding, marketing, persistence, professionalism.
 I saw the grind go from being mixtape gods to traveling to Texas every two years to record an album.
-I saw the packing go from cellophane and cut outs of office paper for album covers to pressing actual CDs in durable plastic casings accompanied with booklets and barcodes.
+I saw the packing go from cellophane and cut-outs of office paper for album covers to pressing actual CDs in durable plastic casings accompanied with booklets and barcodes.
 I saw the growth from talent shows to booking shows—successfully.
 I always wanted to be like my older brothers.

-With that said, for the majority of the time of my making music, I didn’t know who anyone was behind the scenes and I kind of naively enjoyed the bliss in that ignorance.
+With that said, for the majority of the time of my making music, I didn’t know who anyone was behind the scenes, and I kind of naively enjoyed the bliss in that ignorance.
 However, I come from a very hustle-oriented family and all of my elders were passionate about the grind and entrepreneurship.
 So, as I grew and built with the ones around me, there was an inadvertent discovery of self— To be the best I had to learn from the best; Therefore, my influence ranges from guys like Berry Gordy, Sugarhill, Master P, Baby/Wayne, Dame, Jay, Biggs, Diddy, Chris (stonesthrow), Tim n Nick (XL), Tyler (GOLF), and everyone in between.
-Honestly, I was inspired by and drawn to their work before knowing their involvement— so wanting to know the who, why, what, how, when, and where about them was natural.
-Additionally, once I took the time to understand them, I knew that the route for me, was to carry the torch and do my own thing.
+Honestly, I was inspired by and drawn to their work before knowing their involvement— so wanting to know the who, why, what, how, when, and were about them was natural.
+Additionally, once I took the time to understand them, I knew that the route for me was to carry the torch and do my own thing.

 What do you hope to accomplish with GHNERecords in the next year?